Mental training in Berlin & online: Virtual training with practical consequencesMental training works

 Mental training can take many forms; from esoteric to systematic, from nonsense to effective.
 Originally reserved for competitive sports, today it has proven itself in many areas where unconscious processes play an important role.
 Mental coaching or mental training is ideal when it is a matter of showing special performance at a certain point in time and convincing people beyond the usual.

 Mental training activates a desired positive inner state if required.
-It serves the ideal inner attitude, which often involves maintaining self-control and composure – in front of the audience, in business, in family life, in everyday life and in completely unknown situations.
+It serves the ideal inner attitude, which often involves maintaining self-control and composure – in front of the audience, in business, in family life, in everyday life, and completely unknown situations.
 My clients often deal with situations in which every detail is important.

 - “I want to mentally prepare for a challenge.”

 - “It’s time to say goodbye to limiting thinking and behavior patterns.”

 - “A good dose of motivation should help me stay up to date.”

 - “Help me dissolve blockages.”

 - “I need more motivation and energy. “

 - “I wish to be mentally prepared for the desired peak performance.”

 - “Support me in making the right decision.”

 - “An upcoming event should be played through and optimized in the performance.”

 - “Stop destructive self-talk.”

 - “I would like to prepare and master discussions, presentations, and exams even more intensively.”

 - “Help me to be balanced.”